zoccoler/napari-flim-phasor-plotter/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-flim-phasor-plotter" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-flim-phasor-plotter" is free and open source software.

+If you use this plugin in a publication, please cite us: https://doi.org/10.5281/zenodo.12620956

 ## Issues